scenarioonsol/Scenari-Agent-AI/README.md

 - **Use Implemented Crypto Tools**: Get access to powerful crypto tools or extend their capabilities by adding your custom features with [scenario-community](/libs/community/).

-- **Chat to Unlock FridonAI's Potential**: Through the ScenarioAI platform, you can interact with all of ScenarioAI's capabilities effortlessly—just by chatting.
+- **Chat to Unlock ScenarioAI's Potential**: Through the ScenarioAI platform, you can interact with all of ScenarioAI's capabilities effortlessly—just by chatting.

 ## Technical Overview